New Customer? Get Gold or Silver at Spot!

 Maryland Precious Metals Tax Information

-The state of Maryland requires the collection of sales taxes on certain products sold by APMEX and delivered to a Maryland address.
+The state of Maryland requires the collection of sales tax on certain products sold by APMEX and delivered to a Maryland address.

-Please note: The below is not a comprehensive description of sales tax laws and requirements in the state of Maryland.
-It is only intended to provide the reader with a brief overview of those sales tax laws and requirements currently in effect in the state of Maryland that relate to the reader’s transactions with APMEX.
+Please note: The information below is not a comprehensive description of sales tax laws and requirements in the state of Maryland.
+It is intended only to provide a brief overview of Maryland sales tax laws and requirements currently in effect that may relate to transactions with APMEX.

 What Precious Metals Are Taxed?